-Queen Elizabeth II Public School is a small inner-city elementary school with approximately 188 students.
+Queen Elizabeth II Public School is a small inner-city JK-Grade 6 elementary school with approximately 182 students.
 Our school is located in the Flour Mill, adjacent to Ryan Heights, bounded on the north by Frood Road, west to Kathleen Street, east to the end of Cambrian Heights Drive and extending south to Mountain Street and the area on the south side of Notre Dame.
 The surrounding area includes Ryan Heights, Cabot Park, Cambrian Heights and Prism, and Lighthouse and Ashwood Co-op’s.

 Queen Elizabeth II Public School believes in the basics.
 Our curriculum emphasizes reading, writing and mathematics and provides a solid foundation for future learning.
 Our school has a strong focus on mathematics and continues to focus on developing future writers and building strong literacy skills.
-Queen Elizabeth II also offers the all day every day Kindergarten program for our four and five-year-olds, with a classroom teacher and Early Childhood Educator in the classroom supporting a play based learning environment.
+Queen Elizabeth II also offers the all day every day Kindergarten program for our four and five-year-olds, with a classroom teacher and Early Childhood Educator in the classroom supporting a play- based learning environment.

 We also recognize the importance of character development by actively promoting Rainbow District School Boards’ character traits and rewarding our students for positive behaviours.
-A variety of partnerships are designed to promote positive character development such as the implementation of Roots of Empathy which develops empathy in students, as well as the V.I.P. program (Values, Influences and Peers) in partnership with the Greater Sudbury Police Service which teaches junior students important values to help develop strong character.Staff and students also extend their community responsibility by participating in the Terry Fox Run, Jump Rope for Heart and the Kids Helping Kids Food Drive.
+In addition, Students are praised and celebrated for their regular acts of kindness.
+Staff and students also demonstrate their community mindedness by participating in the Terry Fox Run, Jump Rope for Heart and the Kids Helping Kids Food Drive.

 Queen Elizabeth II provides a strong co-curricular program with a variety of activities and a staff that are second to none.

-Queen Elizabeth II students are prepared for the future ahead because of the skills and values practiced here at school.Friendships made and lessons learned will prepare us for all that lies ahead!
+Because of the skills and values practiced here at school, Queen Elizabeth II students are prepared for the future ahead!
+Friendships made and lessons learned will prepare our lion heart “Royals” for all that lies ahead!